AlexStahlman/bunrui-kanji/README.md

 The JLPT-based Vocab mode uses kanji classifications that come directly from kanjiapi.dev / Jonathan Waller's JLPT resource list — those are sourced.

-The themed topic decks (Sumo, Anime genres, Daily Conversation, and the game-inspired decks like HSR, Overwatch, and Borderlands) are original vocabulary lists I put together myself, grouping kanji around the *concepts* and *themes* of each topic — not pulled from any official in-game text, localization, or copyrighted dialogue.
+The themed topic decks (Sumo, Anime genres, Daily Conversation, and the game-inspired decks like HSR, Overwatch, and Borderlands) are original vocabulary lists put together by grouping kanji around the *concepts* and *themes* of each topic — not pulled from any official in-game text, localization, or copyrighted dialogue.
 Think of them as "kanji you might want to know before diving into a game/show in that genre," not as verified official terminology.

-## License

-No license has been chosen yet — add one (MIT is a reasonable default for a project like this) if you plan to share or accept contributions.